 One of Woodforest’s strongest advantages is its over 700 branches and access to more than 37,000 ATMs through its partnerships.
 In comparison, Wells Fargo has over 8,000 branches and access to more than 12,000 ATMs nationwide, while Chase offers over 4,700 branches and more than 15,000 ATMs nationwide.

 Each of these banks provides extensive networks for those who prioritize in-person banking.
-However, for customers who don’t need physical branches, online banks like Chime, Current, SoFi, and Upgrade offer fee-free access to large ATM networks, though without branch locations.
+However, for customers who don’t need physical branches, online banks like Chime, Current, and SoFi offer fee-free access to large ATM networks, though without branch locations.

 Rebuilding Banking History